Transformers learn to implement preconditioned gradient descent for in-context learning: Multi-layer transformers with sparse parameters

-We optimizes $f$ for a three-layer linear transformer using L-BFGS where the matrices $A_0,A_1,$ and $A_2$ are initialized by i.i.d.
+We optimizes $f$ for a three-layer linear transformer using ADAM, where the matrices $A_0,A_1,$ and $A_2$ are initialized by i.i.d.
 Gaussian matrices.
+Each gradient step is computed from a minibatch of size 20000, and we resample the minibatch every 100 steps.
+We clip the gradient of each matrix to 0.01.
+All plots are averaged over $5$ runs with different $U$ (i.e. $\Sigma$) sampled each time.

-Figure \ref{fig:loss_pnull} plots the average loss over 5 independent runs during optimization.
-We observe that the training converges to an almost $0$ value, indicating the convergence to global minimum.
-The parameters at convergence match the stationary point introduced in Theorem \ref{t:L_layer_P_0}, and indeed appear to be globally optimal.
+\autoref{fig:loss_pnull} plots the average loss.
+We observe that the training converges to an almost $0$ value, suggesting the convergence to global minimum.
+The parameters at convergence match the stationary point introduced in \autoref{t:L_layer_P_0}, and indeed appear to be globally optimal.

 To quantify the similarity between $A_0,A_1,A_2$ and $\Sigma^{-1}$ (up to scaling), we use the \emph{normalized Frobenius norm distance}: $\Dist(M,I) := \min_{\alpha} \frac{\lrn{M - \alpha \cdot I}}{\lrn{M}_F}$, (equivalent to choosing $\alpha := \frac{1}{d} \sum_{i=1}^d M[i,i]$).
 This is essentially the projection distance of $\nicefrac{M}{\lrn{M}}_F$ onto the space of scaled identity matrices.